Dropped Head Syndrome Results In Neck Pain, Trouble Eating & Interferes With Vision

 The best treatment methods are often vague and based on case reports.
 For symptoms that persist even with treatment of an underlying pathology, steroids, bracing and strengthening exercises with other conservative forms of physiotherapy are suggested and surgical options as a viable last resort.

 Options for orthotic stabilization and varying degrees of correction of dropped head syndrome include removable hard or soft collars, corset or vest combinations, banding systems, and special wheelchair headrests.
 While some may offer a type of nuromuscular re-education toward correction or prevention of atrophy, these devices are often only a temporary or partial solutions, achieving long term satisfaction only in select patients.
-However, they can help maintain horizontal gaze/eye contact, assist in proper feeding and facilitate other daily living activities and improve quality of life.
+However, they can help maintain horizontal gaze/eye contact, assist in proper feeding, facilitate other daily living activities and improve quality of life.

 While head supports may be cumbersome, irritate the skin, and may cause further deconditioning or deterioration of neck muscles, they should be instituted early.
 Why?
 Because a secondary deformity due to compression, neck muscle contractures or degenerative changes may result in conditions like cervical myelopathy and neurological decline that contributes to disability, even after reasonable recovery of neck strength.
 This highlights the importance of attempts to maintain proper neck posture during the period of weakness.

 - A 2020 study in the European Spine Journal indicates cervical spine involvement (kyphosis) can be supported by only a cervical brace like the Headmaster Collar, but where there is significant thoracic spine involvement (kyphosis) and global positive imbalance including pelvic imbalance, this requires an additional thoracic support, like the Head Support System.